mia-nygren/2DV50E-loading-strategies-for-web-fonts-demo/README.md

 ## Development

-**TLS certificats**
+**TLS certificate**
 If the certificate included in this repo has expired, you can generate a new certificate using [tls-keygen](https://www.npmjs.com/package/tls-keygen).

 **Pug**
 This project uses the template engine pug, for dynamic and reusable HTML code that is cleaner and easier to read.
 Visit https://pugjs.org/ for details.

 **ESLint**